|

 and some spears and fishing-line, and practised using them till he

-the island, he found some turtles, so he carried one home and
+the island, he found some pies S0. he carried one home and.

 cooked it.
-This was a great treat to him after having eaten
+This was a preat treat to him after having eaten —

-and made a fence with their trunks and branches all around his
+and made a face with their trunks and branches all around his

 hut.
 Then he caught some goats when they were quite young,